Performing Trade Studies Using Analyzer and Astrogator

 5. Close the Differential Corrector.

-The second targeting profile targets the b-plane and gets us into the desired lunar orbit.
+The second targeting profile targets the b-plane and gets the satellite into the desired lunar orbit.

 1. Select Differential Corrector1.